Sustainability at Audi

 The Sustainability department brackets together all the actions taken at divisional level.
 It is responsible for the orientation of the sustainability strategy and reports at least twice annually directly to the full Board of Management of AUDI AG.
 The department oversees stakeholder management with the aim of integrating the expectations and opinions of stakeholders into the strategy.
 It is also responsible for communication regarding sustainability and participation in sustainability ratings.

-The employees of the Corporate Responsibility department engage in regular dialogue with the international Group companies in order to further develop the common understanding of sustainability and to coordinate measures.
-They also participate in the Group CSR and sustainability steering group of Volkswagen AG to synchronize guidelines that are valid for the entire Group.
-The department is also in charge of the Corporate Responsibility working group.
-This is composed of representatives from the seven divisions and one representative from the Works Council.
-It convenes once a month.
+The employees of this department engage in regular dialogue with the international Group companies in order to further develop the joint understanding of sustainability and to coordinate measures.
+They also participate in the Group Sustainability Steering Committee of Volkswagen AG to synchronise guidelines that are valid for the entire Group.
+In addition, the department is in charge of the Sustainability working group.
+This is composed of representatives from the seven divisions and one representative from the Works Council, and meets monthly.

 The Group documents the goals for these five core themes, as well as the projects and measures necessary to achieve them, in the Audi Corporate Responsibility Report.
 Audi reports on progress annually, with the full report based on the G4 guidelines of the Global Reporting Initiative (GRI) published every two years.

 The overriding goal is for all decisions in the Company to be made taking economic, ecological and social aspects into account.
-Guidance is provided by the internal guidelines and codes, such as the Audi Code of Conduct, the Compliance Directive of the Audi Board of Management and numerous company agreements provide us with orientation.
+Guidance is provided by the internal guidelines and codes, such as the Audi Code of Conduct, the compliance guidelines for the Audi Board of Management and numerous works agreements.

 Since 2012, the Audi Group has taken part in the renowned oekom research rating.
-The Company was awarded the distinction of “Corporate Responsibility Prime Status” in recognition of its above-average contribution to social and environmental compatibility.
-The information gleaned from the sustainability rating is channeled into guidelines and activities in order to strengthen corporate responsibility.
+The Company has been awarded “Corporate Responsibility Prime Status” for its exceptional commitment to social and environmental compatibility.
+The findings from the sustainability rating are fed into the guidelines and activities aimed at enhancing corporate responsibility.